Venantius Fortunatus: Works

 Fortunatus wrote panegyrics and other types of poems, including praise, eulogies, personal poems to bishops and friends alike, consolations and poems in support of political issues, particularly those presented by his friends Gregory of Tours and Radegunde.
 His eleven books of poetry contain his surviving poems, all ordered chronologically and by importance of subject.
 For instance, a poem about God naturally comes before the panegyric for a king, which in turn will come before a eulogy for a bishop.
-This collection of poems is the main primary source for any deductions about Fortunatus' his life.
+This collection of poems is the main primary source for any deductions about Fortunatus' life.

 His verse is important in the development of later Latin literature, largely because he wrote at a time when Latin prosody was moving away from the quantitative verse of classical Latin and towards the accentual meters of medieval Latin.
 His style sometimes suggests the influence of Hiberno-Latin, in learned Greek coinages that occasionally appear in his poems.

 Fortunatus' other major work was Vita S. Martini It is a long narrative poem, reminiscent of the classical epics of Greek and Roman cultures but replete with Christian references and allusions, depicting the life of Saint Martin.

-He also wrote a verse hagiography of his patron Queen Radegund (continued by the nun Baudovinia).
+He also wrote a verse hagiography of his patron Queen Radegund (continued by the nun Baudonivia).

 His hymns are used extensively in the Hymnal 1982 of the Episcopal Church.
 One of his hymns was set to music by the modern composer Randall Giles.
-Another hymn as translated from the Latin (Welcome, happy morning! age to age shall say) celebrates Easter with music by Sir Arthur Sullivan.
+Another hymn, as translated from the Latin (Welcome, happy morning! age to age shall say), celebrates Easter with music by Sir Arthur Sullivan.